FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ###  Purpose
-Get current status of IPC message queues used by SVFE application's processes, such as nwint, epayint, tcpcomms, etc. The script will return amount of messages in a waiting status and receiver's process name for each IPC message queue.
+Get current status of inter-process communication (IPC) message queues used by SVFE application's processes, such as nwint, epayint, tcpcomms, etc. The script will return amount of messages in a waiting status and receiver's process name for each IPC message queue.

 The script runs by Zabbix agent in an endless cycle for online tracking interaction between SVFE processes.

+If you don't know what the IPC actually mean - go to IPC related info first.

 ### Usage